 rare dementia support

-For more information about the groups, please see the links below.
+For more information about support groups, please visit:

 - Posterior cortical atrophy (PCA)